-To monitor the effectiveness of our instructional model, MVCSC currently employs the RISE Rubric for teacher evaluation and utilizes Standards for Success as the vehicle to curate observations and evaluations.
+MVCSC currently employs the RISE Rubric for teacher evaluation and utilizes Standards for Success as the vehicle to curate observations and evaluations.
 As part of our evaluation process, teachers receive short "walkthrough" observations by their evaluators throughout the year.
+While the RISE Rubric will continue to serve as the evaluation tool for teachers, work is currently underway to more tightly link the RISE Rubric and concepts found in The New Art and Science of Teaching (NASoT) which will allow us to more fully develop our model of instruction.